BASEMENT OS

 First Achievement Unlocked

 First achievement notification popped in-world today!
-“First Time Visitor” - the notification banner slides in from the right with that Xbox 360 bloop sound.
+“First Time Visitor” - the notification banner fades in with a satisfying notification chime.
 Feels exactly like it did on the 360.

 C:\BASEMENT>